Robert Mulligan: 1950s–1960s

 In 1957 Mulligan directed his first motion picture, Fear Strikes Out, starring Anthony Perkins as tormented baseball player Jimmy Piersall.
-The film was the first feature he would direct alongside longtime collaborator Alan J. Pakula, then a big-time Hollywood producer.
+The film was the first feature he would direct alongside longtime collaborator Alan J. Pakula, who received his first producer credit with the film.
 Pakula once confessed that "working with Bob set me back in directing several years because I enjoyed working with him, and we were having a good time, and I enjoyed the work."

 Mulligan returned to television to direct episodes of Playhouse 90, Rendezvous, The Dupont Show of the Month, and TV versions of Ah, Wilderness! and The Moon and Sixpence.
 In 1959 he won an Emmy Award for directing The Moon and Sixpence, a television production that was the American small-screen debut of Laurence Olivier.

 Mulligan returned to feature films to make two Tony Curtis vehicles, The Rat Race and The Great Imposter.
 He was going to make a third, The Wine of Youth but it was not made.

 Mulligan then made two Rock Hudson vehicles, Come September and The Spiral Road.